2026 Annual Conference

 Our block of rooms at the Omni Tempe Hotel at ASU in Tempe, Arizona is available at the discounted rate of $229/n until February 15th or when our block is full.
 Please make your reservations as soon as you register in order to secure your spot.

-Propose A Paper, Register, and Book your Hotel Room
+Register for the Conference and Book your Hotel Room

 For more information contact us at info@coretexts.org